Better than Krusteaz Pumpkin Bread

 After removing the bread from the oven, let it cool for 10 minutes in the pan.

-Remove from the pan and let it finish the cooling process on a rack to cool completely.
+Remove from the pan and let it finish the cooling process on a rack to cool completely prior to slicing.

 Make sure you are accurately measuring your liquid ingredients and flour.
 Too little wet and too much flour will yield a dry pumpkin bread.

-Also, make sure to not overbake your pumpkin bread. this will dry out the loaf!
+Also, make sure to not over-bake your pumpkin bread.
+This alone will cause it to be dry.

 Store in an airtight container at room temperature for up to 5 days or in the refrigerator for up to 7 days.
 You can also freeze it for up to 1 month – I recommend slicing before freezing!